Knowit-Experience-MarTech/ga4-documentation-administration-solution/README.md

 # GA4 Events, Parameters & Annotations documentation & administration solution
-This is an solution in 4 parts that makes it easier to document and administrate **Events**, **Conversion Events**, **Parameters** (Dimensions & Metrics) for **Google Analytics 4 (GA4)**.
+This is a solution in 4 parts that makes it easier to document and administrate **Events**, **Conversion Events**, **Parameters** (Dimensions & Metrics) for **Google Analytics 4 (GA4)**.
 Since the Google Sheet is integrated with several API's, you can (bulk) create/edit/delete Custom Dimensions & Metrics and Conversion Events.
 This means that you can document and administrate Custom Dimensions & Metrics and Conversion Events in the same operation.

 It also makes it easier for "non-technical" people to understand what a particular **event_name** is tracking, and what the different **parameters** connected to the **event_name** is tracking by **presenting** the documentation in [**Looker Studio**](Looker-Studio).